Having crystal clear complexion is the holy grail of beauty.

 Freckles are small brown marks that usually appear on sun-exposed areas.

 Melasma results in symmetrical, brownish patches on the face.
-It is more common in women and also in darker skin types.
+It is more common in women and darker skin types.
 It is caused by a variety of factors such as:

 1. Sun exposure